Seay Tennis Center

 The Seay Tennis Center is a facility of the Highland Park High School campus, which serves as the home of the Highland Park Scots Varsity and Junior Varsity tennis teams and is the PE location for racquet sports classes.
 While the center is focused on junior development programming, we also serve the adult community with private lessons, drills, and competitive citywide leagues.
 The center is supported by membership dues, league fees, and junior programming fees.

-The Indoor Facility is located at 4120 Glenwick Lane Dallas TX 75205.
+The Tennis Center is located at 4120 Glenwick Lane Dallas TX 75205

 Originally from Fort Wayne, IN, Ryan began playing competitive tennis at the age of 12.
 As a high school player, he was named the News Sentinel Prep Sports Player of the Year three years in a row.
 He has won 10 consecutive Fort Wayne City Singles Championships (record) becoming the youngest male to do so.